A17 road (England): Winthorpe to Sleaford

 At Cranwell and Byard's Leap, it re-enters North Kesteven at the line of the north–south Ermine Street (now the Viking Way).
 The road used to briefly follow Ermine Street southwards to Byard's Leap with its cafe, and then eastwards to the current route at the B1429 junction.
 The road now passes slightly further to the north, with a right turn for the B6403, and a left turn for the B1429 for RAF Cranwell.
-In North Rauceby, it passes along the southern edge of the airfield.
 There is a crossroads for Cranwell, to the left, and North Rauceby, to the south.

 Sleaford to Swineshead

-The A17 meets the north–south A15 at the Holdingham Roundabout, near the Jolly Scotchman (on the B1518 – the former route).
-There is the Sleaford Little Chef, the Sleaford Travelodge, and the TOTAL Holdingham Service Station.
-On the former route to Sleaford there is a McDonald's and the Texaco Hockmeyer Motors.
+The A17 meets the north–south A15 at the Holdingham Roundabout.
 Sleaford was bypassed by the A17 on 27 March 1975, when opened by Joseph Godber.
 The section from the A15 to the A153 had earlier been opened on 14 November 1973.
 It is the only substantial section of dual-carriageway on the route, and the main opportunity to overtake caravans and lorries.
 There is the grade-separated Bone Mill Junction with the A153, which shares the route from Holdingham, and the B1517 for Sleaford.
 It crosses the Peterborough to Lincoln Line, then the River Slea and the Spires and Steeples Trail.
 East of here to the road's eastern terminus, the landscape is flat.
 At Kirkby la Thorpe it meets the former route from Sleaford, near the Queens Head.
 The former route has a 13 ft 9in low (railway) Boston Road Bridge, another important reason for building the bypass.
 From here to Swineshead, the road follows the railway from Sleaford to Boston.
 There is a left turn for Asgarby, and a right turn for Burton Pedwardine.

 At Heckington, the £2.5 million 2.8 mi bypass was opened on 14 December 1982 by Lynda Chalker, Baroness Chalker of Wallasey.
 The former route is the B1394, and meets the A17 east of the village at the point where it is crossed by a 400 kV pylon line.
 A mile east of Heckington, it crosses the Car Dyke.
 There is a left turn for the B1395, for South Kyme, and the road forms the parish boundary between Heckington and Great Hale until the district boundary.
 At the Holland Dike, it enters the borough of Boston (the former Kesteven/Holland boundary).

 At Swineshead Bridge there is a left turn for the A1121, for Boston, and the road is crossed by the Poacher Line at a level crossing next to the Barge Inn and Swineshead railway station.
-Swineshead was bypassed in 1985, and the former route leaves at the High Bridge Junction], passing The Ivy farm shop, which is sister to the Manor Farm Shop.
+Swineshead was bypassed in 1985, and the former route leaves at the High Bridge Junction, passing The Ivy farm shop, which is sister to the Manor Farm Shop.